TheVini/DataScience/classification/swiss_banknote/README.md

 </details>

 **Analysis:**
- - The distribution graphics below proves that data normalization is need to some explicative variables, as well as, it shows some different kind of distributions: bimodal, normal, left and tight skewed.
+ - The distribution graphics below also proves that data normalization is need to some explicative variables, as well as, it shows some different kind of distributions: bimodal, normal, left and tight skewed.
 <details><summary>Show columns' distributions</summary>
 <p align="center">
   <img src="https://github.com/TheVini/DataScience/blob/master/classification/swiss_banknote/src/Image_005.png" width="850">